LPDI-EPFL/topobuilder/README.rst

   Preparing and printing the final outputs

 The number of combinations depends on (a) the number of secondary structures, (b) the number of motif segments and (c) the distance limit to generate putative loops.
+Mind that, the more combinations available, the more the protocol will take in generate all of them.
 Topologies with loop knots are removed from the final combinations.

 Creating the Topologies from the Generated Outputs
 --------------------------------------------------